predIntNormSimultaneousK.RdCompute the value of \(K\) (the multiplier of estimated standard deviation) used

 Note: When \(k=m\) and \(r=1\), the results of predIntNormSimultaneous

-are equivalent to the results of predIntNorm
+are equivalent to the results of predIntNorm.

-For the California rule (rule="CA"
+For the California rule (rule="CA"), with probability

 \((1-\alpha)100\%\), for each of the \(r\) future sampling occasions, either